 It’s about 20 years since the emergence of Brit Pop.
-For those of you too old, to young or too disinterested to care, Brit Pop was a time somewhere between Grunge and hair straighteners.
-It was quirky, upbeat, loud mouthed, yet a lot more polite than Punk.
-It somehow encapsulated the tidal wave of feeling that, now a long Tory reign was due to collapse, things in the UK could only get better.
+For those of you too old, too young or too disinterested to care, Brit Pop was a time somewhere between Grunge and hair straighteners.
+It was quirky, upbeat, loud-mouthed, yet a lot more polite than Punk.
+It somehow encapsulated the tidal wave of feeling that now a long Tory reign was due to collapse, things in the UK could only get better.
 Pulp, Blur, Oasis, Lush, Shed 7, Elastica, even (to my shame) Menswear.
 I turned it up loud.

 With that, we invaded Iraq, got jobs in banks and started bashing anyone who needed benefits.
 The Cool Britannia bubble burst, but we barely noticed as we invested our energy into blowing up the housing bubble instead.
 We worked harder and faster and longer to buy homes with mortgages so large that our Grandparents thought we must be rich.
 But we weren’t.

 We blamed people with very little for our lack of time and expendable cash and ensured that they got even less.
 We didn’t want to sleep with common people anymore, we wanted to ridicule and hate them as if they were pantomime villains.